voidful/wav2vec2-xlsr-multilingual-56/README.md

 For usage: [https://huggingface.co/voidful/wav2vec2-xlsr-multilingual-56](https://huggingface.co/voidful/wav2vec2-xlsr-multilingual-56)

+## THX
+All language preprocess comes from `xlsr-fine-tuning-week`
+Data prepare and Model training script modified from https://github.com/maxidl/wav2vec2
+Thank you all participants for the ideas/experiments/opinions to make it happen.

 ## Evaluation Result
 | Common Voice Languages | Num. of data | Hour   | CER   |
 |------------------------|--------------|--------|-------|